AleksMercer/AleksMercer/README.md

    **📔 Brief Biography**

    * 🎓 Education:
-      * In 2019, I began studying at the Faculty of "Engineering and Economics" with a major in "Mendegement," earning my bachelor's degree in 2023
+      * In 2019, I started in the "Engineering and Economics" faculty and received my bachelor's degree in 2023
       * Studying Front-end from early 2022 to the present

    * 💻 Work: